BC Mortgage Stress Test (OSFI B-20)

 When does the stress test NOT apply?

 Effective November 21, 2024, federally-regulated lenders may renew an existing uninsured mortgage with the SAME LENDER without re-applying the stress test, even where the borrower would no longer qualify under current B-20 rules.
 This eased a major friction point: previously, borrowers stuck with an uncompetitive renewal rate at their current lender because switching to a better rate elsewhere required re-passing the stress test.
-Now they can switch lenders if they re-pass the test — but their existing lender can't use the test as leverage to keep them.
+Now a borrower can switch lenders if they re-pass the test, and can stay put without re-testing if they do not.
 Refinances and switch-lender renewals STILL trigger the stress test.
-The exemption quietly handed every existing borrower a free option at every renewal — use it.
+At renewal, it is worth comparing your current lender's offer against quotes elsewhere.

 Does the stress test apply to private lenders?